Menstrual Huts Are Illegal In Nepal. So Why Are Women Still Dying In Them?

 While the women in Ghimire's study reported that they adhere to menstrual taboos primarily because of societal and familial pressure, they voiced willingness to discontinue practicing them "if given a choice."

 That choice could come in the form of a cash payment, for women in one rural province.
-The chairman of a rural western province announced in early December that he would give a cash reward of 5,000 Nepali rupees (about $44) to women who reject the use of the sheds, according to a Thomson Reuters Foundation report.
+The chairman of a rural western province announced in early December that he would give a cash reward of 5,000 rupees (about $44) to women who reject the use of the sheds, according to a Thomson Reuters Foundation report.
 (The chairman didn't respond to a request for comment.)

-Ghimire says this plan is reminiscent of a 2005 Nepali government initiative that offered cash to women to give birth in a medical facility, instead of in a menstrual hut, where many traditional births take place.
-It was part of a multi-pronged campaign to reduce Nepal's then-high maternal mortality rate.
+Ghimire says this plan is reminiscent of a 2005 Nepali government initiative that offered cash to women to give birth in a medical facility, instead of in a menstruation hut, where many traditional births take place.
+It was part of a multipronged campaign to reduce Nepal's then-high maternal mortality rate.
 The cash incentive program did seem to contribute to the decline in childbirth-related deaths in the country.

 "These punishments and incentives are symbolically positive," says Radha Paudel, a Nepali nurse who has been advocating to end the taboos and stigma surrounding menstruation for 40 years.
 "But they do not address the underlying cause of why women follow restrictions during menstruation.
 And that is lack of education, and fear."

-Paudel founded the Radha Paudel Foundation in 2016 to educate women, girls and men about menstruation, and to end the perception that the menstruating body is "impure" and "dirty."
-She says she's frustrated by solutions that start and stop at the huts, since that's only one of many menstrual taboos practiced by a majority of Nepali women, like avoiding touching male relatives.
+Paudel founded the Radha Paudel Foundation in 2016 to educate women, girls and men about menstruation and to end the perception that the menstruating body is "impure" and "dirty."
+She says she's frustrated by solutions that start and stop at the huts, since that's only one of many menstrual taboos practiced by a majority of Nepali women, such as avoiding touching male relatives.

 That means arrests and dismantling huts can only go so far, she says: A deeper cultural transformation is ultimately required.